About Our Programs

 U.S. Citizenship Preparation

-Citizenship classes are ideal for the student who is is preparing to apply, or has recently applied, for U.S. citizenship.
+Citizenship classes are ideal for the student who is preparing to apply, or has recently applied, for U.S. citizenship.
 Classes focus on American history, civics, and the English language.
 Classes are offered during the full academic year.